mahtabbigverdi/Umolmo/README.md

 `HF_DATASETS_OFFLINE=1` to ensure the nodes don't flood HF with requests as they all initialize and then potentially get rate limited.

-## Captioner Evaluation
-We generally evaluate captioning offline on the `dense_caption_eval` task, the prediction file can be built with:

-`torchrun --nproc-per-node 8 launch_scripts/eval_captioner.py /weka/oe-training-default/chrisc/cockatoo/models/dense-captioner-v21-olmo1.8/lr3-9-3/step14700-unsharded`

-Then the eval script can be run (and OPENAI_API_KEY must be set in the environment)

-`python3 scripts/gpt_dense_caption_eval.py /weka/oe-training-default/chrisc/cockatoo/models/dense-captioner-v21-olmo1.8/lr3-9-3/predictions-ck14700-dense_caption_eval-validation/predictions.json --sample 1500 --metrics all`

 ## Beaker
 `Dockerfile` can be used to build a beaker image.
 I have one built at `chrisc/molmo-torch2.5.1-cuda12.4`.
 Some ganty setting to use:

-Setup access to the data
+Setup access to the data in weka
 ```
 --env HF_DATASETS_CACHE=/weka/oe-training-default/mm-olmo/hf_datasets
 --env MOLMO_DATA_DIR=/weka/oe-training-default/mm-olmo